-At the Law Offices of Michael R. Abram, you can rest assured that l have handled and tried cases ranging from traffic offenses to first-degree murder.
+At Abram and Hutchison, you can rest assured that l have handled and tried cases ranging from traffic offenses to first-degree murder.
 My practice mostly handles felony charges and DUI cases.
 DUI defense includes handling the administrative DMV hearing that accompanies those charges.
 My office also handles municipal charges from the towns of Dewey Beach, and Rehoboth Beach, and is often capable of resolving charges without the client having to return to Delaware.

 - J.D., Tulane University, 2003 - Criminal Law Clinic